danidiaz/foo-nix-experiment/README.md

 - "recursive Nix" (in the future?)
 - ...

-I thought of trying the dumbest thing that could possibly work: what if `haskellPackages.mkDerivation` emitted Cabal's `dist` and `dist-newstyle` directories as secondary outputs, and it also allowed you to depend on these outputs, so that the build could begin with a prepopulated cache?
+I thought of trying the dumbest thing that could possibly work: what if `haskellPackages.mkDerivation` emitted Cabal's `dist` and `dist-newstyle` directories as secondary outputs, and also allowed you to depend on these outputs, so that the build could begin with a prepopulated cache?

-(If it worked, this solution would be highly stateful and require some annoying bookkeeping.
-But let's leave that aside and focus on if it can be made to work.)
+(Admittedly, if it worked, this solution would be highly stateful and require some annoying bookkeeping.
+But let's leave that concern aside and focus on if it can be made to work.)

 I have [forked Nixpkgs](https://github.com/danidiaz/nixpkgs) and, in the [`haskell_avoid_recomp_experiment`](https://github.com/danidiaz/nixpkgs/tree/haskell_avoid_recomp_experiment) branch, I made [this commit](https://github.com/danidiaz/nixpkgs/commit/73801a39f303a4d59394a09b8adda49a52bd832c) which adds a new function [`mkDerivationSpecial`](https://github.com/danidiaz/nixpkgs/blob/73801a39f303a4d59394a09b8adda49a52bd832c/pkgs/development/haskell-modules/make-package-set.nix#L99) to `haskellPackages`.